Ewan McVicar His Website

 writer, singer, songmaker, storyteller, cultural organiser, publisher

-Currently I continue to work with Christine Kydd and others on cultural community and songwriting projects.
-These include:
+I continue to work with Christine Kydd and Andy Shanks on cultural community and songwriting projects.

-Celebrating the work of J T R Ritchie of Norton Park, Edinburgh - in collaboration with Edinburgh Museums, discussions are proving promising;
+I was working up and hoping for action on a project celebrating the work of J T R Ritchie of Norton Park, Edinburgh, in collaboration with Edinburgh Museums, discussions were proving promising, but have lapsed into sleep.

 I continue to support Bridge Builders Uganda, the longterm charitable project for street kids I co-run with Ugandan colleagues.